In-Home Euthanasia Service Includes:

 - Personalized Service

 - A Review of your Pet’s Medical History

 - Notification to your family veterinarian of your pet’s passing if desired

-Glynis will respond to your inquiry.
-She will listen to your concerns, ascertain information needed, review your pet’s medical history, and answer any questions you might have.
-She will go over the process, and together you will decide how to integrate it appropriately for your unique situation.
-If Glynis is not available to respond or if she feels that you need to speak with a vet; Dr. Maggie or Dr. Kimberly will contact you.
+Our Care Team will respond to your inquiry.
+They will listen to your concerns, ascertain information needed, review your pet’s medical history, and answer any questions you might have.
+They will go over the process, and together you will decide how to integrate it appropriately for your unique situation.
+If they is not available to respond or if they feel that you need to speak with a vet; a vet will contact you.
 At the close of the conversation you will have decided upon an appointment time and place, fees, and an aftercare option.

 If your pet still has an appetite, it is a good idea to have some tasty treats nearby.
 A nice bite of something really tasty like bacon, ham or cheese fed at the time of the injection will be enough of a distraction so that your pet will not notice the pinch of the needle.
 Plus it is a nice farewell treat for your pet.